DrEmpiricism/Optimize-Offline/README.md

 - Prevents bloatware link creation and disables a plethora of annoying default features.
 - Disables Windows' annoying pop-up notifications and tips.
 - Disables non-explicit application and system location sensor access.
-- Disables error reporting and automatic syncronization.
+- Disables background error reporting and automatic syncronization to Microsoft.
-- Prevents multiple default Microsoft account requirements.
-- Disables Cortana's intrusiveness during a device setup during the OOBE component pass.
+- Disables Cortana's intrusiveness during the OOBE component pass.
 - Disables the automatic creation of tabs and icons for Microsoft Edge.
 - Disables intrusive Microsoft feedback and notification queries.
-- Disables cross-device pairing without the use of a PIN or password.
 - Cleans-up the default Context Menu options and integrates custom options.

 ## About the -Additional switch ##